-Version Release Date Description of Changes Version 2.0 Release Date The following list summarizes changes: New file naming convention.
-Data set temporal range increased by one year from: 01 December 2014 to 30 November 2019.
-Application of a modified version of the latest DEM, NSIDC-0715; prior versions relied on NSIDC-0645 Addition of dT GeoTIFFs, a temporal offset parameter.
-All files have a 200 m resolution with the exception of the browse.jpg which is at 500 m; 500 m resolution velocity files no longer available A more rigorous culling of the data removed bad data and added previously overlooked data.
-As a result, mosaics show result, mosaics show more areas with no data, the min/max ex and ey values are lower, and SAR/LS8 feature counts differ from Version 1.
+Version Release Date Description of Changes

+2.0 December 2020 The following list summarizes changes: New file naming convention Data set temporal range increased by one year from: 01 December 2014 to 30 November 2019.
+Application of a modified version of the latest DEM, NSIDC-0715; prior versions relied on NSIDC-0645 All files have a 200 m resolution with the exception of the browse.jpg which is at 500 m; 500 m resolution velocity files no longer available A more rigorous culling of the data removed bad data and added previously overlooked data.
+As a result, mosaics show more areas with no data, the min/max ex and ey values are lower, and SAR/LS8 feature counts differ from Version 1.
 The no data value for vv changed from -0.1 to -1; the no data value for ex and ey changed from -2e9 to -1.
-Newly available are cloud- optimized GeoTIFFs along with tif.aux.xml, and jpg.aux.xml files.
+Newly available are cloud-optimized GeoTIFFs along with tif.aux.xml, and jpg.aux.xml files.

+1.1 October 2019 Updated the .tif file names within the .vrt files to match the

+actual .tif file names

+1.0 February 2018 Initial release